python-restx/flask-restx/doc/swagger.rst

             pass

-You can use :exc:`~flask_restplus.reqparse.RequestParser` to define the expected input:
+You can use :exc:`~flask_restx.reqparse.RequestParser` to define the expected input:

 .. code-block:: python